kerrywang/ME292C.github.io/README.md

 ## Welcome to Design Thinking

-We generated the HM Plot or HH Plot for 6 teams of design thinkers
+We generated the HM Plot for 21 teams of design thinkers

 Try to click x-, y- tick labels and bubbles.